The Economic Impact of Libraries

 The database from the WCCF has multiple cities and sources from different years, ranging from 2014 to 2021.

 In the list below, I ignored the data prior to 2017 (since it is likely too old, especially when we think about countries like China that have changed immensely in the last 5 years).
+Curiously, some of the most beautiful capitals in Europe are also among those with the most libraries.

 |City||Libraries per 100,000 residents|